Largest hyperbolic actions and quasi-parabolic actions in groups: Introduction

 In Section \ref{sec:mainlem}, we prove Lemma \ref{lem:mainlem} and give the proof of Theorem \ref{mainthm} for right-angled Artin groups, Baumslag-Solitar groups, and solvable groups.
 These are the cases in which the application of Lemma \ref{lem:mainlem} is most straightforward; the proofs are all algebraic.

-In Section \ref{sec:mcgs} we apply of the Bestvina--Bromberg--Fujiwara machinery and prove all of our results on mapping class groups.
-In Section \ref{sec:flipgraph} we apply the Bestvina--Bromberg--Fujiwara machinery to prove Theorem \ref{mainthm} for flip graph manifold groups.
-In Section \ref{sec:hyp3man} we use Dehn filling to prove Theorem \ref{mainthm} for cusped hyperbolic 3--manifold groups.
+In Section \ref{sec:mcgs}, we apply the Bestvina--Bromberg--Fujiwara machinery and prove all of our results on mapping class groups.
+In Section \ref{sec:flipgraph}, we apply the Bestvina--Bromberg--Fujiwara machinery to prove Theorem \ref{mainthm} for flip graph manifold groups.
+In Section \ref{sec:hyp3man}, we use Dehn filling to prove Theorem \ref{mainthm} for cusped hyperbolic 3--manifold groups.
 In Section \ref{sec:anosov} we completely describe $\H(G)$ when $G$ is an Anosov mapping torus group, and thus prove Theorem \ref{mainthm} in this case as well.

 \textbf{Acknowledgements.} We would like to thank Jason Behrstock and Yair Minsky for helpful conversations related to this work.
-The first author was partially supported by NSF Award DMS-1803368.
+The first author was partially supported by NSF Awards DMS-1803368 and DMS-2106906.
 The second author was partially supported by NSF Award DMS-1610827.